zaixizhang/PocketGen/README.md

 ```
 python generate_new.py
 ```
 We provide one example of the generated pocket for pdbid-2p16 and visualize the interactions with [plip](https://github.com/pharmai/plip)
+For generation, please create a tmp dir under the running fold.
 <div align=center>
 <img src="./assets/2p16.png" width="50%" height="50%" alt="TOC" align=center />
 </div>